bostrovskiy/aistudio/HW1/README.md

         "- Note key overlaps and what to exclude to avoid double counting.\n" "- This map will drive research and tagging for the final list.\n" "- Do not list any companies yet.\n"
+        "Tooling note: When using the Serper search tool, pass a plain string to search_query (not a dict).
+Example: 'fintech sub-industry map US last 12 months'.\n"
     ),
     expected_output=(
         #"A JSON object with:\n"